If the spirit of jazz is freedom and progress, perhaps no better sub-genre displays this than free or avant garde jazz music.

 The album features two renditions of the catchy, hymn-like Ghosts, an anthem of the ’60s Avant-garde.
 For all of Ayler’s radicalism and chaos, his music also contains singable melodies and elements of church music and the blues.

-Sun Ra’s highly idiosyncratic music draws on the whole history of jazz – from ragtime, the sounds of New Orleans, bebop, modal jazz, fusion and free jazz – to create a cosmic sound world that was enhanced by his highly theatrical live performances.
+Sun Ra’s highly idiosyncratic music draws on the whole history of jazz – from ragtime, the sounds of New Orleans, bebop, modal jazz, jazz fusion and free jazz – to create a cosmic sound world that was enhanced by his highly theatrical live performances.

 Born Herman Poole Blount, he adopted the name Le Sony’r Ra, which was later shortened to Sun Ra.